MicrosoftDocs/sdk-api/sdk-api-src/content/evntrace/ns-evntrace-event_instance_header.md

  - EVENT_INSTANCE_HEADER
 ---

-# EVENT_INSTANCE_HEADER structure

 ## -description

-The
-<b>EVENT_INSTANCE_HEADER</b> structure contains standard event tracing information common to all events.
+The <b>EVENT_INSTANCE_HEADER</b> structure contains standard event tracing information common to all events.
 The structure also contains registration handles for the event trace class and related parent event, which you use to trace instances of a transaction or hierarchical relationships between related events.

 ## -struct-fields